menu

 Kalivas Union East is a densely urban neighborhood (based on population density) located in Manchester, New Hampshire.

 Kalivas Union East real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) small apartment buildings and apartment complexes/high-rise apartments.
 Most of the residential real estate is renter occupied.
-Many of the residences in the Kalivas Union East neighborhood are established but not old, having been built between 1970 and 1999.
-A number of residences were also built before 1940.
+Many of the residences in the Kalivas Union East neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
+A number of residences were also built between 1970 and 1999.

 Notable & Unique Neighborhood Characteristics